 After endless emails back-and-forth to Garmin Support (they were surprisingly responsive, I might add), they told me that this was a known issue on Macs and gave me a workaround.
 The workaround is to manually wipe all files from the device on occasion.
 This hygeine activity must be performed regularly or you will, like me, lose some activities.
 Apparently, on a PC, this doesn’t happen.
 So there you have it.

 I hope I don’t sound too down on this watch.
 It is simple and, when it works, it does a great job as a basic running tracker.
-For cycling, it leaves a bit to be desired since the displayed data is so minimal.
+For cycling, it leaves a bit to be desired since the displayed data is so minimal and 3 hours isn’t enough to track longer rides.

 - Intuitive interface meant I haven’t looked at the manual once